d-bl/GroundForge-help/docs/snow-mix/index.md

 each with their own consequences for the thread sequence.
 The footsides are based on a _tct_ give or take a twist.
-Following the link-button _tweak footsides_ in the mixer, you can apply any other stitch, like _tcrct_, _tclct_ or _tctct_ before you go to the _pairs from threads_ page.
+Following the link-button _tweak footsides_ in the mixer, you can apply any other stitch, like _tcrct_, _tclct_ or _tctct_ to the footsides before you go to the _pairs from threads_ page.
+See the _show help links_ button on both pages.

-Note that footside twists may collapse with ground twists or vice versa.
+Note that footside twists may [collapse](#collapsed-stitches) with ground twists or vice versa.

 A passive more or less is not significant to control the thread flow, but you might want half snowflakes that match the ground.